 Topped with huge bacon chunks, this was filling and the portion was enough for two.

 Open an Oyster, You Might Find a Pearl

 After trying several restaurants in the Greenville area, this is the best place for oysters.
 Of all the oysters we ate that day, not a single shell.

 Austin, the shucker for the evening, did an outstanding, speedy job.

-Devon and Tala have a great hospitality skills and making patrons feel right at home.
+Devon and Tala have great hospitality skills and making patrons feel right at home.

 The restaurant is personable, quaint and unpretentious.
 I felt like, I could’ve hung out there all evening.

-About 7 PM, on a Saturday night, the place starting filling up, while a local acoustic guitarist set up his mic and amp.
+About 7 PM, on a Saturday night, the place starts filling up, while a local acoustic guitarist set up his mic and amp.

 I know we will be back….